felixsidzed/tea/README.md

 # Tea
+# This rewrite is still in progress, so most of the content is not yet functional

 **Tea**, pronounced /teə/, is a lightweight, general purpose scripting language inspired by Lua.
 Its designed to be easy to understand while having low-level access, and it compiles down to a native executable file.